 Click here to view the Junior Parent College Evening Presentation

 "To excel in your chosen field and to find lasting satisfaction in doing so, you will need to understand your unique patterns.
 You will need to become an expert at finding, describing, applying, practicing, and refining you strengths" (Buckingham & Clifton, 2001).
 In our ever-changing economy, it is important to begin honing career skills throughout high school and college.
 The Junior Career lesson empowers students to discover their own skills, interests, and values.
 Students have the opportunity take Howard Gardner's Multiple Intelligences test and discuss how this can apply to selecting a college major.

 Junior Individual Conference – March

 Every junior meets individually with their counselor to review their 12th grade schedule, review A-G requirements, and make sure they will meet all graduation requirements.
-Students then attend a Naviance workshop with Mrs. Lewallen and Mrs. Koyanagi who show them how to conduct a college search, create a college list, and explore other features of the program.
+Students then attend a Naviance workshop with our College Career Center (CCC) staff who show them how to conduct a college search, create a college list, and explore other features of the program.